mynenik/kForth-32/README.md

 `libs/`            Forth interfaces to C and Fortran shared object libraries, such
                    as X11 and the GNU Multiprecision Library, gmp.

+'x11/'             A collection of X11 utilities providing a simple interfaces
+                   for plotting, bitmap font handling and text rendering, and a framework for X11 multi-page applications.

 `benchmarks/`      simple benchmarks to compare the relative speed of Forth systems